brendantipp/sem2_prog_data_analysis_assignment/README.md

-### Important changes made to the Numpy.random package and why these changes are important  to sofware developers
+### Important changes made to the Numpy.random package and why these changes are important  to software developers

 At the time of writing this assignment them most uptodate version of the Numpy module is v 1.19.
 It is important to note that the latest versions of the Numpy.random package contain updated functions.
-In paticular there has been some major changes to the Simple Random Data functions - some of the old functons where almost duplicates of each other and were essentially the same function.
-The distributions and Permutation functions are very similar in both the new and older versions of the Numpy.random package
+In particular there has been some major changes to the Simple Random Data functions - some of the old functons were almost duplicates of each other and were essentially the same function.
+The Distributions and Permutation functions are very similar in both the new and older versions of the Numpy.random package

 It is the job of a software developer to keep up to date with these changes and to maintain their code.
 In the case of the numpy.random library developers can find the most recent documentation available at https://numpy.org/doc/stable/